Jonathan2251/lbd/source/gpu.rst

       work on.
       SIMD Processors are full processors with separate PCs and are programmed using threads [#Quantitative-gpu-threadblock]_.
-      As :numref:`simd-processors`, it assigns 16 Thread Blocks to 16 SIMD Processors.
+      As :numref:`grid`, it assigns 16 Thread Blocks to 16 SIMD Processors.
       CPU Core is the processor which include multi-threads.
 A thread of CPU is execution unit with its own PC (Program Counter).
 As this concept, GPU Core is the SIMD Processor includes several SIMD Thread (Warp).
 Each Warp